-A new Finnish act on a cap on housing loans will enter into force on 1 July 2016.
+A new Finnish act on a cap on housing loans entered into force on 1 July 2016.
 The loan cap will enhance the stability of the financing system and curb households' excessive indebtedness as well as overheating of the housing market.

 The loan cap will be applicable to new housing loans to be granted as of the beginning of July 2016.
 A housing loan granted after this date may be no more than 90 per cent of the fair value of the security provided for the loan.
 If a first home is involved, a housing loan granted after this date may be no more than 95 per cent of the fair value of the security provided for the loan.
 When buying a home, the fair value of the security refers to the purchase price.

 In future, the customer's own savings share will be more significant than before.
 A home buyer must have at least 10 per cent (or 5 per cent in the case of a first home) of own savings or a corresponding amount of other security.
 For an ASP loan, you will have to possess at least 10 per cent of own savings in the future, too.
 You cannot buy a home wholly with debt by using the home to be bought as the only security.
 A personal guarantee is not accepted as security when calculating the loan cap.

 The loan cap is only available for the acquisition of a share in a housing company or residential property or for loans intended for basic renovation.
 In addition to a permanent residence, the loan cap is applicable to loans granted for the purchase of a holiday home or an investment property.

 The loan applicant must have sufficient loan servicing capacity for the total loan amount which is considered to cover both the existing and any planned loans.
 Besides the self-financing share, you can also cover the missing 10 per cent with security if additional security is available and your loan servicing capacity is sufficient.